data-engineers-id/basecamp/README.md

 # community
-where geeks hangout and discuss about nothing :P
+where geeks hangout and discuss about data engineering